HIGHLIGHTS-ILO conference on COVID-19 and the world of work

 JOSAIA VOREQE BAINIMARAMA, PRIME MINISTER OF FIJI:

 "Tourism has come to a halt.
 Many jobs have still not come back and many never will...
 You cannot work from home when you work as a scuba instructor."
-(Reporting by Emma Farge, Stephanie Nebehay and Michael Shields; editing by John Stonestreet)
+(Reporting by Emma Farge, Stephanie Nebehay and Michael Shields; editing by John Stonestreet and Emelia Sithole-Matarise)